hapax/hapax.github.io/assets/chuzenji.md

 Lake Chuzenjiko (中禅寺湖) literally means "Lake of the Chinese Zen Temple, while Mt.
 Nantai (男体) is "man's body".
 Both were closed to women and horses for over a thousand years.

+But the scattering of tumbledown hotels, souvenir shops, It gives the lake a sleepy, deteriorating crust of tumbledown hotels,